 4. “Vaccines should NEVER be given to unhealthy animals.
 It goes against the recommendations in all vaccine inserts as well as those of virtually all immunologists.”
 Says Dr. Don Hamilton, DVM.

-5.“Side effects from vaccines include everything from irritating skin allergies, epilepsy, upper respiratory infections, irritable bowl syndromes, auto-immune diseases, excessive licking of the paws, urinary infections, thyroid imbalances, and aggression, to life-threatening cancerous conditions.
+5.“Side effects from vaccines include everything from irritating skin allergies, epilepsy, upper respiratory infections, irritable bowel syndromes, auto-immune diseases, excessive licking of the paws, urinary infections, thyroid imbalances, and aggression, to life-threatening cancerous conditions.
 This can be seen as quickly as 24-48 hours following the injection.
-However, often times the symptoms might take months or years to present themselves making it harder for the guardian to connect the symptoms to an earlier vaccination.”
+However, oftentimes the symptoms might take months or years to present themselves making it harder for the guardian to connect the symptoms to an earlier vaccination.”

 6. Single vaccines, given several weeks apart, are far safer than combined serums all given at the same time.

 7. Geographic location plays a part in one’s decisions regarding vaccines.
 Someone living in a tropical climate such as Florida will have different considerations compared to someone living in the Rocky Mountains.
 For instance, heartworm and sand fleas would be a serious consideration in Florida, while not a problem in the rocky mountains.
 One protocol is not necessarily correct for everyone.

 8. A strong immune system is your best defense.
 The holistic approach to caring for an animal is to give the body, mind, and spirit everything it needs to work on its own behalf.
 The purpose of the immune system is to protect the body against unwanted invaders.
 Vaccines suppress the immune system making it difficult to fight not only the toxicity of the vaccines but other environmental toxins and illness invades the animal may have been exposed to.

 Suggested Vaccine Schedule for Dogs